 Creality Sonic Pad

-Creality Sonic Pad — Allwinner T800 development board
+Creality Sonic Pad — Allwinner T800 3D printer

 The Creality Sonic Pad is a 7-inch IPS touchscreen Klipper pad built on a RISC-V processor with 2GB RAM, designed primarily for Creality printers.
 At $159, it runs Creality's locked-down fork of Klipper that restricts firmware customization and limits third-party printer support, trading flexibility for a simplified one-click setup experience.